MostlyAdequate/mostly-adequate-guide/CONTRIBUTING.md

-# Contributing to Mostly Adequate Guide to Funcitonal Programming
+# Contributing to Mostly Adequate Guide to Functional Programming

 ## Licensing